 How reliable is it?

-After 3 months of extensive use, I haven’t had any reliability issues.
+After 5 months of extensive use, I haven’t had any reliability issues.
 I’ve read a review on amazon where the user has stated that she has had her Lello 4080 Musso Lussino Ice Cream Maker for 8 years without having to get it repaired.
 She does note, however, that ‘it is taking slightly longer to freeze than when it was brand new’, which makes me think that the R134 coolant needs to be recharged.
-I will aim to add a 6-month reliability update to this review after a few more months of use.

 An issue that’s been raised by a user of the bigger Lello Musso Pola 5030, which you can read here, is ice cream mix getting in the gap between the central pin inside the barrel and the plastic that surrounds it.
 As this ice cream mix then hardens, it increases the friction between the rotating central pin and surrounding plastic, placing more stress on the drive system.
 The user noted that hardened ice cream between the central pin and the hard plastic on her Lello 5030 caused the drive gear to fail, although this was after 10+ years of use.
 Because the central pin design on the Lello 4080 is identical to that on the 5030, the central pin issue is also pertinent to the 4080.